satyrnidae/xpeconomy/README.md

 An accurate Experience Point-based economy system for Paper 1.18.1+!

-Tired of fiat currencies?
+Tired of currencies that you have to use commands to check?
 Want your players to be able to get richer just by playing the game?
-XPEconomy might be for you!
+Experience Economy might be for you!

 Key features:
 - Supports offline players